MohamedTarekMoustaf/Data-Professional-Survey-Breakdown-Power-BI-Service-Project/README.md

-This Power BI report provides an interactive analysis of survey responses collected from data professionals, focusing on time spent, participation trends, and industry distribution over time.
+This Power BI report was automatically created on the Power BI Service (Software as a service: Saas).
+It provides an interactive analysis of survey responses collected from data professionals, focusing on time spent, participation trends, and industry distribution over time.

 ![Alt Text](Visual_Report.png)
 🟢 Project Overview